A thoroughly enjoyable piece penned by Redline Guide Mike Maciel.

 About Redline Guide Mike Maciel…

 I am a guide/photographer for Redline Guiding.
-If you want to try something a little more intense, we have the people and the programs for that: intro to ice climbing, mountaineering up Mount Washington via the Lion Head Winter Route, backcountry ski tours, a winter presi traverse, maybe even a trip out west to a glaciated peak like Mount Baker.
+If you want to try something a little more intense, we have the people and the programs for that: intro to ice climbing, mountaineering up Mount Washington via the Lion Head Winter Route, backcountry ski tours, a winter presi traverse, and more.
 We do everything from nature tours to weddings and wedding/engagement photography as requested.
 We’ve portered packs for backpackers concerned with weight and even made a technical pack recovery off of Zeacliff.
 As owner Mike Cherim likes to say: “Yeah, we can do that.”
 But if you are just starting out, looking for some company on your 4000 footers/52 With a View, or a little nervous to try hiking in winter, I’m your guy.
 I’d love to help you reach your goals, because helping others accomplish their goals is my favorite part of being a mountain guide.

 Thanks for a great piece, Mike.
 If people are indeed wanting to become a mountain guide, this is a must-read.